SixArm/locale-help/README.md

 * `locales/ar/مرحبًا/.locale-peer-id`

 If you want to create a translation of a directory and its contents, you must use the same locale peer id and put in a file named `.locale-peer-id`, because this is what's necessary for the project team to track translations across languages.

+###  For programmers

+If you are a programmer, then see these tools which may help you:

+* <bin/local-peer-id>: generate a locale peer id

+* <bin/grep-locale-peer-id>: find files that contain a given locale peer id

+* <bin/markdown-stream-to-headline-1>: input a markdown stream; output the first headline

+* <bin/slug-case>: input a line of text; output the text converted to slug case